Frequently Asked Questions

-CIOOS is a federal government initiative funded by the Marine Environmental Observation, Prediction and Response (MEOPAR), Networks of Centres of Excellence and Fisheries and Oceans Canada (DFO).
-We invite individuals, organizations, or businesses to contribute to CIOOS, as our organization will grow and expand.
-Be part of our oceans’ future.
-Please contact us at email@example.com for more information.
+CIOOS is funded by Fisheries and Oceans Canada (DFO) with support from the Tula Foundation and the Marine Environmental Observation and Prediction Network (MEOPAR).
+We invite individuals, organizations, or businesses to contribute to CIOOS and join the collaboration.
+Be part of Canada’s ocean future—contact us at email@example.com for more information.

 CIOOS is free for data consumers.
 Data providers should engage with your Regional Association to discuss your data holdings and to assess the steps for integration.